seninfobio/CrossCombination/README.md

   - Spontaneous hybridization frequency between B. juncea and B. napus (B. juncea x B. napus, mixed cultivation and isolated cultivation; Tsuda et al. (2012a), Heenan et al. (2007), Jørgensen et al. (1998), Huiming et al. (2007), Liu et al. (2010), Bing et al. (1991, 1996))
   - B. napus × B. juncea mixed cultivation (Heenan et al. (2007), Jørgensen et al. (1998), Bing et al. (1991, 1996))

+2. Precocious/Cracked seeds
+Xiao et al (Xiao et al., 2009) has found high frequency (70%) of cracked seeds during the cross combination of B. rapa it leads to poor germination ability when serves as paternal parent in the F1 hybrids.
+Suggestively the cracked seeds in the pods are highly reliable to the genotype of the paternal parent.
+Similar reports were recorded from non-transgenic cross combinations interspecific hybrids (Hauser and Østergåurd, 1999)
+Another reason for cracked seeds may abortion of the fertilized embryos have occurred during the development stages to reduced ABA level.
+To prevent of this nature to increase the ABA levels (Black, 1991)

 # References: